shubhamoli/nakli.tech/content/posts/tutorials/bloom-filter.md

 - Network calls

-**You:** Perfect, I know a data structure highly appropriate for these kind of problems known as Bloom Filter.
+**You:** Perfect, I know a data structure highly appropriate for these kind of problems and it is known as Bloom Filter.

 *<FeelingProudOfYourself.gif>*